joachimvenaas/gbzbatterymonitor/README.md

 ## Hardware part
 1. Buy a MCP3008 and some resistors suitable for this project, you can calculate resistor value here: [voltage divider calculator](http://www.raltron.com/cust/tools/voltage_divider.asp), Vin = 4.2V and Vout needs to be maximum 3.3V.
 I used a 2kOhm and a 5,6kOhm resistor.
 2. Wire up the MCP3008 like this mockup: ![Image of wiring](https://github.com/joachimvenaas/gbzbatterymonitor/raw/master/help/mockup.jpg)
+3. Measure the voltage of the connecting point of the two resistors and to ground, it should not be over 3.3V

 ## Software part
 1. Install [Raspidmx (pngview)](https://github.com/AndrewFromMelbourne/raspidmx/) and compile it by using `make`